shopware/docs/guides/plugins/plugins/testing/jest-admin.md

 method.
 This creates a native Vue component with a working template.
 Every override and extension from another components are resolved in the built component.

-### Practical example
+### Executing tests

+Before you are using the commands make sure that you installed all dependencies for your administration.
+If you haven't done this already, then you can do it running the following PSH command:
+`./psh.phar administration:install-dependencies`

+In order to run jest unit tests of the administration, you can use the psh commands provided by our development template.
+Beware: This only applies to the Shopware provided Administration!
+If you use unit tests in your Plugin, you might need to write your own scripts for that.

+This command executes all unit tests and shows you the complete code coverage.
+`./psh.phar administration:unit`

+This command executes only unit tests of changed files.
+It automatically restarts if a file gets saved.
+This should be used during the development of unit tests.
+`./psh.phar administration:unit-watch`

+## First example: Testing sw-multi-select component

-Fot better understanding how to write component tests for Shopware 6 let's write a test.
+For better understanding how to write component tests for Shopware 6 let's write a test.
 In our example we are using the component `sw-multi-select`.

 When you want to mount your component it needs to be imported first: